tayljordan/ports/readme.md

 # Worldwide Ports Dataset

-This repository contains a JSON dataset of 3,899 worldwide ports, including their geographic coordinates (latitude and longitude).
+This repository contains a JSON dataset of 3,899 worldwide ports, including their latitude and longitude.
 The list was generated using **Pub 150**, various networking tools, and OpenAI's API.

 ![World Map of Ports](static/map.png)